Getting Universal Credit if you're sick or disabled

 If you're making a new claim, use the online application to explain how your condition makes it hard for you to find work.
 If you're already getting Universal Credit, tell your 'work coach' - this is the person you have your Universal Credit interviews with at the Jobcentre.

 It’s important to show you have LCW or LCWRA as soon as possible.
-You should add a fit note to your online Universal Credit account at the start of your claim or when you become unwell.
+If you have a fit note you should add it to your online Universal Credit account at the start of your claim or when you become unwell.

 Once you tell the DWP, you might get LCW or LCWRA automatically, or you might have to fill in a form and sometimes go to a medical assessment.